 Finally, our paper also contributes to a small but growing literature on COVID relief funds, in particular the PPP.
-Much of this literature examines its impact on employment and business survival, with some evidence that it boosted both outcomes but debate over magnitudes (Hubbard and Strain, 2020; Autor et al., 2022b; Granja et al., 2022; Chetty et al., 2020); as well as on appropriate targeting, with evidence that larger firms were better able to access the program (Bartik et al., 2020; Humphries et al., 2020; Balyuk et al., 2021).
-Our paper is most closely related to two studies that examine fraud in the PPP, with Griffin et al. (forthcoming) suggesting that FinTech lenders were responsible for much of this fraud, while Beggs and Harvison (2022) find that 6% of PPP funds that went to investment management firms likely consisted of overallocations.
-Our paper corroborates much of these two papers' findings about systemic fraud, while highlighting the importance of institutional design.
+14 Our paper is most closely related to two studies that examine fraud in the PPP, with Griffin et al. (2023) suggesting that FinTech lenders were responsible for much of this fraud, while Beggs and Harvison (2022) find that 6% of PPP funds that went to investment management firms likely consisted of overallocations.
+However, our paper is distinct from other works in the literature in that it provides empirical evidence on the consequences of changes in institutional design for fraud in this program.
+15